-- (1) the acquisition or rental, by whatever financial means, of land, existing buildings or other immovable property; - (2) employment, secondment and personnel placement contracts; - (3) arbitration, conciliation or other legal services; - (4) the delivery of in-kind contributions entered between the Organisation and a delivering body following an in-kind expression of interest, provided that the financing of such in-kind contribution is through the budget of the Partner Country.
-For the purpose of this paragraph, it does not matter if the financing provided by the Partner Country is done by way of a direct payment from the Partner Country to the delivering body, or through a
+- (1) the acquisition or rental, by whatever financial means, of land, existing buildings or other immovable property; - (2) employment, secondment and personnel placement contracts; - (3) arbitration, conciliation or other legal services; - (4) the delivery of in-kind contributions entered between the Organisation and a delivering body following an in-kind expression of interest, provided that the financing of such inkind contribution is through the budget of the Partner Country.
+For the purpose of this paragraph, it does not matter if the financing provided by the Partner Country is done by way of a direct payment from the Partner Country to the delivering body, or through a designated cash contribution made by the Partner Country to the Organisation, which is transferred further to the delivering body;

-- designated cash contribution made by the Partner Country to the Organisation, which is transferred further to the delivering body; - (5) joint or collaborative procurement conducted in accordance with Articles 22(2) and 22(4); - (6) banking services and loans; - (7) educational and vocational services; - (8) recreational, cultural and sporting services; - (9) hotel and accommodation services; or - (10) health and work environment related services.
+- (5) joint or collaborative procurement conducted in accordance with Articles 22(2) and 22(4); - (6) banking services and loans; - (7) educational and vocational services; - (8) recreational, cultural and sporting services; - (9) hotel and accommodation services; - (10) health and work environment related services; or - (11) for activities related to EU grants and other external funding that is administered by ESS but not regarded as part of the ESS cash budget made up by the cash contributions of the member states.